russel-luber/hurricane-outages/README.md

-# Lights Out: An Analysis of Power Outages
+# Lights Out on the Coasts: An Analysis of Power Outages
 by Russel Luber ([rluber@ucsd.edu](mailto:rluber@ucsd.edu))

 ## Introduction